 How is cursing 4 generations of human beings because one ancestor refused to worship reasonable?
 My Grandfather refused to go to church.
 So apparently, I’m damned from before conception (as was my oh-so-pious mother).
 These were vicious people.
 I mean, look what they supposedly did to each other over that golden calf fiasco.
-They slaughtered 3000 of their own people over that graven image, BEFORE the graven image law and the no other gods law had been read to them.
+They slaughtered 3000 of their own people over that graven image.
 So yeah, maybe killing non-believers and casting out whole families made perfect sense to them.
 But remember, that “to the 3rd and 4th generation” part is supposed to be the literal words of a perfect, all-knowing, all-powerful creator of the universe.
 Really?
 This god sure sounds like an angry power-mad tribal witch doctor to me.

 At the time, “graven image” was pretty synonymous with a god.
 The statues in Catholic Churches was one of the main reasons my Mother said “All Catholics are going to hell.
 They aren’t real xtians.”
 For centuries, the statues and paintings in Catholic Churches helped the priests tell Bible stories to an illiterate congregation.
 Didn’t an omnipotent god know about the Catholic Church when he dictated the graven image bit?